heisthesisko/Azure_RedHat_OpenShift_Virtualization/Module-04-integrate-with-acm.md

 ![Module 4 Step 2 imageA](assets/images/mod04/ImportCluster-003.png)

-## Step 3 For training purposes you can choose default for Cluster set
+## Step 3 Details form page.
+Enter the name you will refence the cluster to be imported by, in our case **contosocentralregion**.
+For training purposes you can choose **default** for Cluster set, Leave Additional Labels blank, and **Run import commands manually**, click next

 ![Module 4 Step 3 imageA](assets/images/mod04/ImportCluster-004.png)

-## Step 4 Leave Additional labels blank for training purposes
+## Step 4 Automation form page Leave Automation template blank for training purposes, click next

 ![Module 4 Step 4 imageA](assets/images/mod04/ImportCluster-005.png)

-## Step 5 For import mode we will choose "Run import commands manually", click next
+## Step 5 Review settings, if all looks as expected, click Generate command

 ![Module 4 Step 5 imageA](assets/images/mod04/ImportCluster-006.png)

-## Step 6 Leave Automation template blank for training purposes, click next
+## Step 6 On the portal you should see the cluster is pending import, Click the Copy the command button.
+This will paste the Base 64 content to your local clipboard we will use to generate the OC commands to import the cluster.

 ![Module 4 Step 6 imageA](assets/images/mod04/ImportCluster-007.png)

-## Step 7 Review settings, if all looks as expected, click Generate command.
-## Step 8 On the portal you should see the cluster is pending import, Click the Copy the command button.
-This will paste the Base 64 content to your local clipboard we will use to generate the OC commands to import the cluster.
 ## Step 9 On the Admin Node, cd directories to the adminoc directory
 ## Step 10 Run the centralcluster.sh to log into the central cluster
 ## Step 11 Once logged into the central cluster, using vi, create a newfile called centralimport.sh, copy the base 64 content from the Copy command from previous step